- A dog from abroad - introduction

 Dog-Dog Relationships / Dog from Abroad

-Dog-human relationships / dogs from abroad
+Hund-human relationships / dog from abroad

 You are absolutely right.
 Street dogs often develop a particularly sophisticated and sensitive form of communication in order to cope with their environment and social structures.
 People often misinterpret dogs' body language and do not understand how their own actions can be perceived by dogs.
 Unfortunately, this often leads to misunderstandings and in some cases can lead to serious problems, as you described.

-Misunderstandings in communication - Dog from abroad:
+Misunderstandings in communication - dog from abroad:

 As you said, a human leaning over to pet a dog may think it's logical for practical reasons, while the dog may interpret it as a threat or dominance gesture.
 Such misunderstandings can confuse and stress the dog and can make him feel insecure or threatened.